SkylerFog/Skyler-Fog-Context/context.md

 ### Contributor Domain-Level Profile

 Breaks down user's contributor status by domain.
-Compares Skyler's structural contributions (Mass) to the next highest contributor in each area, sorted by domain Mass.
-All values are not specific to the current session's behavior.
 Domains should be selected as those with the highest mass across the entire fog.

 ### Inclusion Logic: